 Opportunities to stay away from the School overnight or for longer periods offer the opportunity for increased learning in many curriculum areas, including through DofE and CCF organisations.
 Residential trips will take place both within the UK and aboard.
 All of these trips should be inclusive to all pupils, regardless of disabilities.

-- Where both boys and girls are taking part in a residential trip, there should be at least one male and one female adult accompanying the group. - There must be separate male and female sleeping and bathroom facilities for the pupils and adults.
-This cannot be guaranteed for DofE staff on all trips, however, staff are warned beforehand and this has been managed successfully in the past. - Pupils must be aware of how to contact an adult during the night. - The group members must be made aware of the fire drill for their accommodation. - Host families, if used, must be vetted by the hosting agency. - Pupils living with host families must know how to contact the group leader easily at any time, normally by phone.
+- Trip leaders must check with DSL to see if any pupils are on the welfare register as part of the planning process. - Staff are requested to follow normal School procedures regarding welfare and safeguarding concerns whilst on School trips. - Where both boys and girls are taking part in a residential trip, there should be at least one male and one female adult accompanying the group.
+If this is not possible, for example if the group is very small, suitable arrangements must be made and cleared by EMT - There must be separate male and female sleeping and bathroom facilities for the pupils and adults.
+This cannot be guaranteed for DofE staff on all trips, however, staff are warned beforehand and this has been managed successfully in the past.
+Parents must be made aware prior to the trip of such arrangements if male and female sleeping arrangements are not separate. - Pupils must be aware of how to contact an adult during the night. - The group members must be made aware of the fire drill for their accommodation. - Host families, if used, must be vetted by the hosting agency of the School. - Pupils living with host families must know how to contact the group leader easily at any time, normally by phone.